M4NU5/Personal_Website/content/blog/tech/mealie-permission-denied/index.md

 ## Setting the Scene

-This was running on a throwaway VPS I'd spun up to kick the tyres on a few self-hosted services.
+This was running on a throwaway VPS I'd spun up to mess around with a few self-hosted services.
 Single user box.
 Root.
 The container?
 Also root.
 Permissions should not have been a problem.
 Root cannot be denied permission.
 Root IS permission.

 And yet.
 Permission denied.